 I like straining the tallow into a measuring cup so I know how much tallow is rendered and what size jars I need to store the tallow.

 When rendering tallow, keep the temperature as low as possible.
-You want to avoid burning the tallow which will not only affect the taste but also the color.
+You want to avoid burning the tallow, which will affect both the taste and color.

-Store tallow in the fridge or freeze it for even longer storage!
+Store in the fridge or freeze it for even longer storage!

-Use tallow to fry french fries and eggs, in place of butter or oil in recipes.
+Use it with French fries, eggs, and in place of butter or oil in recipes.
 It can also be used to season your cast iron skillets!

-If you have a local butcher, see if you can get beef suet for free or at a minimal price.
+If you have a local butcher, see if you can get beef fat for free or for a minimal price.